jmvigueras/AzureDeployments/7.2/ha-hub-spoke-2to2/README.md

 ```

 # Support
 This a personal repository with goal of testing and demo Fortinet solutions on the Cloud.
 No support is provided and must be used by your own responsability.
-Cloud Providers will charge for this deployments, soy take it in count before proceed.
+Cloud Providers will charge for this deployments, please take it in count before proceed.

 ## License
 Based on Fortinet repositories with original [License](https://github.com/fortinet/fortigate-terraform-deploy/blob/master/LICENSE) © Fortinet Technologies.
 All rights reserved.